UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 ### Slide Respository
 * A copy of the slides and same code is available at: https://github.com/UoM-ResPlat-DevOps/SpartanIntro
-* A copy of information about HPC at the University of Melbourne is available at https://dashboard.hpc.unimelb.edu.au -- *Slide End* --
+* A copy of information about HPC at the University of Melbourne is available at https://dashboard.hpc.unimelb.edu.au
+* Also see `man spartan` on the cluster and the `/usr/local/common/` directories - more on that later.
+-- *Slide End* --

 -- *Slide* --